How to Handle Objections in 6 Easy Steps

 Sometimes the first objections aren't the prospect's real concern.
 For example, many prospects don't want to admit that they don't have enough money to buy your product, and will raise a host of other concerns instead.
 Before you launch into answering an objection, try this strategy—ask a few exploratory questions such as, “Has product downtime been a big issue for you?
 How has it affected you in the past?”
 Draw the prospect out a bit and give them the time to broach the money issue.

 The longer you engage with the prospect, the more comfortable they will become, and the more they will open up to you.
 Ultimately, you may also be able to offer several solutions, including providing financing, developing a payment plan, explaining the return on investment, or discussing the value

 Answer the Objection

 Once you understand the objection completely, you can answer it.
-When a customer raises an objection, he's expressing fear.
-Your task at this point is to relieve his fears.
-If you have specific examples, such as a story from an existing customer or a few statistics, by all means, present them.
-Hard facts make your response stronger.
+When a customer raises an objection, he or she is expressing fear.
+Your biggest task at this point is to alleviate their fear.
+If you have a specific story, such as an example from an existing customer, by all means, share that.
+If you have concrete statistics, or a current news story, share them.
+Hard facts (and something the client can look up online) will make your response more authentic.